robenkleene/software-references/microsoft-excel/excel.md

 - `⇥`: Edit the next selected cell.
 - To insert a link, enter the link text, finish editing the cell, and choose "Insert > Link"

-## Tips

-- To resize all columns to fit, first click the special cell in the upper left where the row and column indexes meet, this should highlight the entire spreadsheet.
-While the whole spreadsheet is highlighted, clicking between columns as you would you normally resize a single column, will resize all columns.
-- Select "Format > Column > AutoFit Selection" to auto-fit all rows
-- To clear formatting, use "Edit" -> "Clear" -> "Formats"
-- A more precise way to clear formatting is to open cell styles `⌘1` and select "Font" -> "Normal Font"
-- Use "Paste" -> "Paste Values" to paste the results of a formula, rather than the formula itself.
-- You can give a cell or a column a variable name (use "Formulas" -> "Define Name"), and then refer to it by name in formula.

 ## Transpose

 To swap the orientation of rows and columns: